ghiscoding/Angular-Slickgrid/README.md

 ```

 ### Demo page
 `Angular-Slickgrid` works with all `Bootstrap` versions, you can see a demo of each one below.
-It also with any other framework like Material or Bulma and there are also extra styling themes for not just Bootstrap but also Material & Salesforce which are also available.
+It also works well with any other frameworks like Material or Bulma and there are also couple of extra styling themes based on Material & Salesforce which are also available.
 You can also use different SVG icons, you may want to look at the [Docs - SVG Icons](https://ghiscoding.gitbook.io/angular-slickgrid/styling/svg-icons)
 - [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-translate)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap4-demo-with-translate)
 - `Bootstrap 5 demo with Single Locale` / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-locales)